BMCW Quick Links:

 Community Education and Mandated Reporter Training

-BMCW is providing programs to help the community understand its mission and role in ensuring the safety of children in Milwaukee county.
+BMCW provides programs to help the community understand its mission and role in ensuring the safety of children in Milwaukee county.
+This training meets requirements for mandated reporters.
 The sessions are open to the public.
 To request the schedule for upcoming programs.